Bringing UX Design to FinTech

 4 mins

-While many industries have seen an amazing change in their meta thanks to UX and application development, FinTech remains a difficult industry to approach and revolutionise.
+While UX and application development have sparked remarkable changes in numerous industries, the FinTech sector remains a challenging space for innovation and transformation.
 There are several contributing factors to this state of affairs, the most prominent being financial regulations.
 Unlike most other industries, the financial sector remains highly regulated and these regulations change quite drastically between the borders of both time and space (i.e.: year to year and within different countries, states, etc).

 Compliance